-- 2.37 If a search is conducted without a sheriff's prior approval whether with or without a senior officer's approval the constable who exercised the relevant search power must give a written report to "the appointed person" in accordance with section 290(6)12 and (7) or 303E(6) and (8)13 of POCA as set out below. - 2.38 Such a report must be provided where: - in the case of a search under section 289: - $\circ\;$ the search does not result in the seizure of cash under section 294 of POCA; or - any cash so seized is not detained for more than 48 hours14 (calculated in accordance with section 295(1B) of POCA); - in the case of a search under section 303C: - $\circ\;$ the search does not result in the seizure of a listed asset under section 303J of POCA; or - any listed asset so seized is not detained for more than 48 hours15 (calculated in accordance with section 303K(5) of POCA).
+2.38 If a search is conducted without a sheriff's prior approval - whether with or without a senior officer's approval - the constable who exercised the relevant search power must give a written report to "the appointed person" in accordance with section 290(6) and (7) or 303E(6) and (8) or 303Z23(4) and (6) of POCA as set out below.

-2.39 The report must set out the circumstances which led the constable to believe that:
+2.39 Such a report must be provided where:

-- the search powers were exercisable; and - it was not practicable to obtain prior judicial approval.
+- in the case of a search under section 289: - o the search does not result in the seizure of cash under section 294 of POCA; or - any cash so seized is not detained for more than 48 hours (calculated in accordance with section 295(1B) of POCA); - in the case of a search under section 303C: - the search does not result in the seizure of a listed asset under section 303J of POCA; or - any listed asset so seized is not detained for more than 48 hours (calculated in accordance with section 303K(5) of POCA). - in the case of a search under section 303Z21: - the search does not result in the seizure of a cryptoasset-related item under section 303Z26(1) of POCA; or - any cryptoasset-related item so seized is not detained for more than 48 hours (calculated in accordance with section 303Z27) of POCA). - 2.40 The report must set out the circumstances which led the constable to believe that: - the search powers were exercisable; and - it was not practicable to obtain prior judicial approval.